-On 13 April 2023, a dividend of ₹20.00 per share was approved by shareholders to be paid to holders of fully paid ordinary shares in relation to 2022 financial year.
+On 28 May 2024, a dividend of \\$30.00 per share was approved by shareholders to be paid to holders of fully paid ordinary shares in relation to 2023 financial year.

-In respect of the current year, the Directors proposed a dividend of No30.00 per share (2022: No20.00).
-This dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these consolidated and separate financial statements.
+In respect of the current year, the Directors proposed a dividend of No30.00 per share (2023: No30.00) resulting in No502.6 billion (2023: No502.6 billion) total dividends payable from retained earnings.
+This dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these consolidated and separate financial statements

-NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024